-Name and Municipality of Residence and Position with Canacol Director/Officer Since Principal Occupation During the Last Five Years Oswaldo Cisneros (1)(2) Director Caracas, Venezuela October 16, 2015 Mr. Cisneros is currently the Principal of Cavengas Holdings S.R.L. and President of Corporación Digitel, a telecom company, Maritime Contractors de Venezuela, an oil drilling services company, Fabrica Nacional de Vidrios, a glass bottle manufacturer, and Central Azucarero Portuguesa, a sugar mill factory.
-Previously, Mr. Cisneros served as the President of Pepsi Cola Venezuela and of Telcel Celular, C.A., a partner of Bellsouth International.
-Gonzalo Fernández-Tinoco (3) Director Caracas, Venezuela November 8, 2018 Mr. Fernández-Tinoco is the director of Fundacion Venezuela Sin Limites, a non-profit organization; Corporación Digitel, a telecom company; Produvisa, a glass bottle manufacturer; Maritime Contractors de Venezuela, an oil drilling services company; DP Delta Servicios, an oil services company; Petrodelta, a joint venture; Delta Finance and Escuela Campo Alegre.
+Name and Municipality of Residence and Position with Canacol Director/Officer Since Principal Occupation During the Last Five Years Francisco Diaz (1)(3)(5) Director Bogotá, Colombia January 16, 2015 Mr. Diaz is currently the Managing Partner at Evolvere Capital, a Private Equity firm that manages various portfolio companies in Colombia and Latin America and Spain, and he is also the Chairman of the Board and head of the Audit Committee of Systemgroup, a financial services company which operates in seven Latin American countries and manages a loan portfolio of over US\$12 billion.
+Mr. Diaz was previously the President and CEO of Organización Corona (2004 to 2011), one of the largest private groups in Colombia.
+Prior to his association with Corona, he was with Monsanto Company in St. Louis, MO (1991 to 2003) where he held various executive positions among them President of the Global Food Ingredients Division, Corporate Vice President of Global Strategy in Chicago, IL and Vice President and General Manager for Latin America in Buenos Aires, Argentina.
+Mr. Diaz received a Bachelor of Science degree in Chemical Engineering from Northeastern University in Boston, MA and has a Master of Science in Business Management from Arthur D. Little School of Management in Cambridge, MA.
+He is also a graduate of the Advanced Executive Management Program from J. L. Kellogg Graduate School of Management of Northwestern University.
+Gonzalo Fernández-Tinoco (1)(3) Director Caracas, Venezuela November 8, 2018 Mr. Fernández-Tinoco is currently the director of Fundacion Venezuela Sin Limites, a non-profit organization; Corporation Digitel, a telecom company; Produvisa, a glass bottle manufacturer; Maritime Contractors de Venezuela, an oil drilling company; DP Delta Servicios, oil Services; Petrodelta, a joint venture; Delta Finance and Escuela Campo Alegre.
 Previously, Mr. Fernández-Tinoco served as General Manager of Microsoft Venezuela, Vice President of Telecel, a local partner for BellSouth; Farmahorro, Grupo Mistral, Televen, YPO y otros.
 Mr. Fernández-Tinoco received a degree in law from Universidad Católica Andrés Bello, UCAB; and study management at IESA.
-Ariel Merenstein Director São Paulo, Brazil March 17, 2020 Mr. Merenstein is the Managing Partner and Portfolio Manager of Fourth Sail Capital.
+Ariel Merenstein (1)(2) Director São Paulo, Brazil March 17, 2020 Mr. Merenstein is the Managing Partner and Portfolio Manager of Fourth Sail Capital.
 Prior to founding Fourth Sail in 2019, he spent eleven years at Prince Street Capital Management, a global Emerging and Frontier markets fund, where he was a Partner on the Research team and the Portfolio Manager of the Prince Street Latin America Long/Short fund.
 In addition to his PM responsibilities, Mr. Merenstein oversaw the firm's investments in Latin America, and regularly reviewed global macroeconomics for the firm.
 Prior to joining Prince Street, Mr. Merenstein worked at Lehman Brothers and Bear Stearns.
 He is a magna cum laude graduate of the New York University Stern School of Business.
 He holds dual citizenship in Costa Rica, where he was born, as well as the United States.
 Mr. Merenstein is based in São Paulo, and is fluent in Spanish, Portuguese and English.
-Jason Bednar Chief Financial Officer Calgary, Alberta, Canada December 1, 2015 Mr. Bednar is a Chartered Accountant with more than 20 years of direct professional experience in the financial and regulatory management of oil and gas companies listed on the TSX, TSX Venture Exchange and American Stock Exchange.
-Mr. Bednar has been the Chief Financial Officer of several international oil and gas exploration companies, most notably the founding Chief Financial Officer of Pan Orient Energy Corp., a South East Asia exploration company.
-He has previously sat on the board of directors of several internationally focused exploration and production companies, including being the past Chairman of Gallic Energy Ltd. Mr. Bednar began his career in the chartered accountancy firm of Brown Smith Owen in 1993 before moving into financial controller roles at oil production companies.
-Mr. Bednar holds a Bachelor of Commerce degree from the University of Saskatchewan.